VNG-Realisatie/nlx/docs/docs/get-started/create-certificates.md

 Download [the root certificate](https://certportal.demo.nlx.io/root.crt) file and save it as `root.crt` in `~/nlx-setup/`.
 That is the working directory as described in [part 1](./setup-your-environment.md).

+>  If you are using Windows make sure that you select `All files` as file-type when saving the root certificate.
+If you do not do this Windows will add the extension `txt` to the file.

 ### Verification

 Let's check if our certificate is alright.